-- Class notes, Case materials (to be made available through Canvas); - Course Readings, online set of readings, cases. - Some chapters in Bodie, Kane and Marcus, (Irwin McGraw Hill); the text for Capital Markets (B7306), should prove useful for a better comprehension of investment analytics. - Required books:
+- Class notes, Case materials. - Course Readings, online set of readings, cases. - Some chapters in Bodie, Kane and Marcus, (Irwin McGraw Hill); the text for Capital Markets (B7306), should prove useful for a better comprehension of investment analytics. - Required books:

 -The Intelligent Portfolio by Christopher L. Jones.
 This book will be a nice complement to a number of classes and provides a free try-out of the Financial Engines financial advice product.